Skip to main content

 Important

-If you are not familiar with the basic concepts and patterns of Blazor, please review the fundamentals before you continue: Introduction to ASP.NET Core Blazor
+If you are not familiar with basic Blazor concepts and patterns, please review product fundamentals before you continue: Introduction to ASP.NET Core Blazor

-This tutorial adds a new page with the Dashboard component to a Blazor Server application.
+This tutorial adds a new page with a Dashboard component to Blazor Server applications.
 The Dashboard component wraps the JavaScript DashboardControl and uses an ASP.NET Core backend with the Dashboard Controller to handle client data requests.

-You can also download the pre-configured example and use it as a template to get started:
+You can also download a pre-configured example and use it as a template to get started:

 To use the Dashboard component for Blazor, make sure that the following requirements are met: